open-telemetry/opentelemetry.io/content/en/blog/2022/otel-unplugged-kubecon-na.md

 on the discussions!

-We’ll be presenting a panel discussion with our maintainers and a group of end-users as well, which promises to be extremely informative and enlightening!
+We’ll be presenting a panel discussion with our maintainers and a group of end users as well, which promises to be extremely informative and enlightening!
 It wouldn’t be an OpenTelemetry event without a few surprises that we can’t wait to tell you about, too.
 Regardless of if you’ll be in Detroit this October 25th for KubeCon NA 2022, this is sure to be the can’t-miss OpenTelemetry event of